AmamiyaRenO/Voice_Agent/README.md

      run).
    * If you plan to publish intents, enable the `ROBOTVOICE_USE_MQTT` scripting define (Project Settings → Player → Scripting Define Symbols).
+   * Assign the `wakeWordPromptClip` on `VoiceGameLauncher` to `Assets/Voice/help.mp3` (optionally routing it through a dedicated `AudioSource`) and hook up the wake listening indicator UI (root GameObject, progress `Image`, countdown `Text`) so patients can see the five-second capture window.

 3. **Configure the MQTT publisher**
    * Add the `MqttIntentPublisher` component to the same GameObject as the